JuzoCreates/FLASH-GAME/README.md

 # ⚡ FLASH GAME ⚡

 Welcome to **FLASH GAME** — a fast-paced arcade built with **Python** and **Pygame**.
-Originally based on [JuzoCreates/FLASH-GAME](https://github.com/JuzoCreates/FLASH-GAME), this version includes multiple fixes, optimizations, and structural improvements for better stability across all systems.
+Originally based on my old project, this version includes multiple fixes, optimizations, and structural improvements for better stability across all systems.

 ---